zulip/zulip/docs/documentation/user.md

   readability of the documentation.

 - Should the feature you're documenting be added or merged into an existing article?

-If so, you can locate that article in `templates/zerver/help` and start working on updating it with content about the new feature.
+  - If so, you can locate that article in `templates/zerver/help` and start working on updating it with content about the new feature.

-- If not, make a list of which articles (or guides) would be good to link to as **Related articles** in your new feature documentation.
+  - If not, choose an existing article to use as a template for your new article and make a list of which articles (or guides) would be good to link to in your new feature documentation.

 Remember that real estate in the left sidebar is somewhat precious.
 Minor features should rarely get their own article, and should instead